The short answer

 One reason Edelman belongs in this library is that he breaks the lazy distinction between establishment figure and critic.
 He is plainly an establishment figure in the sense that he has occupied elite institutions for decades.
 But his official biographies do not read like the biographies of a placid insider.

-The Center on Gender Justice and Opportunity still describes him as faculty director and emphasizes his continuing involvement with access-to-justice work, anti-poverty advocacy, and organizations concerned with children, law, and civic equality.
+The Center on Gender Justice and Opportunity describes him as faculty director and emphasizes his continuing involvement with access-to-justice work, anti-poverty advocacy, and organizations concerned with children, law, and civic equality.
 Georgetown's main faculty page similarly stresses that he remains active in public commissions, nonprofit governance, and public argument.

 He has not spent retirement curating old prestige.
 He has kept trying to make poverty law politically inconvenient.
+Georgetown's 2024 teaching-and-service award notice reinforces that continuity by describing him not as a retired grandee, but as an advocate whose campus work still tracks public need.

 That is different from merely being an expert.
 Plenty of experts are content to be cited.
 Edelman's career suggests a more demanding ambition: to force audiences, including liberal ones, to admit how often social policy has been built around making hardship administratively manageable rather than morally unacceptable.